wasifali6424/wasifali6424/README.md

 ## 🚀 About Me

 🔹 I’m focused on **personal growth and practical learning**, especially in mobile and Android-related technologies.
-🔹 I enjoy **exploring communication-based app ideas** and understanding how modern apps are designed, optimized, and scaled.
+🔹 I enjoy **exploring communication-based app ideas** and understanding how modern apps and websites are designed, optimized, and scaled.
 🔹 Alongside tech, I actively work as a **content writer**, creating clear and engaging explanations around technology.

 ---